01 of 05

 Use Indirect Heat

 Keeping your ham moist is the most important part of cooking it.
 Dried-out ham gets tough and leathery.
-With a spiral-cut ham, we want to keep the slices packed together as much as possible and protect the ham from direct heat.
+With a spiral-cut ham, keep the slices packed together as much as possible and protect the ham from direct heat.
 To keep the end from drying out, place the ham cut-side down on a sheet of aluminum foil.
 This will help hold in the moisture while exposing the skin to the heat and flavor of the grill.Continue to 3 of 5 below.

 03 of 05